annagrotius/Irony_Detection_Classifier/README.md

 - (10) Named Entity Count

-In order to run this code, you will first need to download the dataset itself as well as the packages/modules below; these can be loaded into your command line prompt.
+In order to run this code, you will first need to download the packages/modules below; these can be loaded into your command line prompt.
 Links to where these can be downloaded from have been included:

 SpaCy: (https://spacy.io/usage/)